 This report tells you more about the best areas of Cambridge to invest in buy-to-let.

 Average House Price: £266,989

-Colchester is one of the fastest growing towns in Essex, with the population growing around 20% over the last decade.
-Although 60 miles from London good transport connections and proximity to Stansted Airport have made it popular as a commuter town and it has been a hotspot for new building and development in recent years.
+Colchester is one of the fastest-growing towns in Essex, with the population growing around 20% over the last decade.
+Although 60 miles from London good transport connections and proximity to Stansted Airport have made it popular as a commuter town and it has been a hotspot for new buildings and development in recent years.